-One of the most common problems in spring is fungus problems, specifically Saprolegnia (Sap for short).
+One of the other most common problems in spring are fungus problems, specifically Saprolegnia (Sap for short).
 This particular fungus is always present in the pond, but the only thing that changes is the amount of it in the water.
 It loves dirty systems, and it loves to attack fish that are in a weakened state such as the springtime when their immune systems are just coming back to life.
+Poor water quality like ammonia and nitrite and fluctuating pH will also promote the start and spread of this disease.
+This is why is it critical to keep up on the water testing in the late winter and early spring!
 It also shows itself more in the colder water temperatures of spring.
 This is not necessarily because it favors cold water but more because this is when the fish are the weakest and under the most stress.
 As well, this time of year is also favorable for water quality issues as the filters are just starting to come back to life.
 On top of all of this the parasites that live on the fish and in the water are also trying to attack the fish as well.
 So as you can see, this time of year can be very dangerous.
 This fungus can attack especially fish that have thin slime coats due to water quality issues or parasitic infestations.
 As a matter of fact, most Sap cases will be because of slime coat degradation from some other factor.

 Sap appears as a fuzzy spot or patch and can appear on any part of the fish.
 Sometimes it is white to off-white in color, but there are times as well that it is green from algae growing on and amongst it.
 So look for it.
 It will require hands on treatment in most cases, and you will have to find out what if any other variables may have been involved.
 As discussed, poor water quality and parasites as well as dirty systems can all contribute to its appearance in the spring.
 You can read more detail treatment protocols on my website that will give the specifics of combating it.